 According to an email distributed to all Liberty County School System staff, the new incoming principal of Liberty County High School is Stephanie Woods.
 Woods had been serving as an assistant principal for Bradwell Institute.
 We will update this story as more information becomes available.
 In the same email, Veronica Johnson has been appointed as curriculum specialist for the central office.

 The Community of Inspired Women Inc. awarded its first scholarship to Kaisha Porter during its monthly meeting June 2 at the Liberty County Performing Arts Center.

 MILLEDGEVILLE - Two local students made the dean's list for the 2015 spring semester at Georgia College.

 Hundreds of schools in Kenya could be shut down as Somalia’s al-Shabab Muslim militants have terrorized teachers from showing up to work, jeopardizing the future of thousands of youths, according to news reports from the East African nation.

 After years of widespread fears that video games were destroying young American brains, educational theorists and reformers have come around to the notion that video games are here to stay — and that may be a good thing, even in the classroom.

 Many teachers herald exceptional female scientists, hoping to show students that the scientific canon is not strictly a boys' club.
 Those lessons surely come with good intentions, but they may do more harm than good, because they suggest to girls and young women that the sciences are almost exclusively for men.

-Georgia Connections Academy, a provider of free virtual K-12 schooling, will host online information sessions every Tuesday and Thursday this month to show how an online classroom works.
+Georgia Connections Academy, a statewide provider of free virtual K-12 schooling, is still enrolling students for the 2015-16 school year and will host online information sessions this month.